 The steps below assume you are adding a storage server to an existing destination.
 To add a new destination:

-- Sign into the Code42 console on your master server.
+- Sign into the Code42 console on your authority server.

 - Go to Destinations.

 - Choose Add a new Destination.